MediaSFU/MediaSFU-ReactNative-Expo/README.md

 7. **Cloud Recording (track-based)**: Customize recordings with track-based options, including watermarks, name tags, background colors, and more.
 8. **Managed Events**: Manage events with features to handle abandoned and inactive participants, as well as enforce time and capacity limits.
 9. **AI Phone Agents**: Integrate AI-powered phone agents for automated customer interactions at a fraction of the cost of traditional providers.
+10. **`getMediaDevicesList`**: Enumerate available cameras and microphones with permission handling
+11. **`getParticipantMedia`**: Retrieve specific participant's video or audio streams by ID or name

 ## 🆕 **New Advanced Media Access**

-**Interested in getting just the media stream of a specific participant?** You can now easily retrieve individual participant streams using `sourceParameters.getParticipantMedia()` [Learn more →](#media-device-and-stream-utility-methods)
+**Interested in getting just the media stream of a specific participant?** You can now easily retrieve individual participant streams using `getParticipantMedia()` method.
+[Learn more →](#media-device-and-stream-utility-methods)

-**Need to access available cameras and microphones?** Use `sourceParameters.getMediaDevicesList()` to enumerate all available media devices on the user's system programmatically.
+**Need to access available cameras and microphones?** Use `getMediaDevicesList()` to enumerate all available media devices on the user's system programmatically with automatic permission handling.

 # Getting Started <a name="getting-started"></a>